kotaenokida/iOSArbiTrackTutorial/README.md

-#Kudan Tutorials - ArbiTrack Basics
+# Kudan Tutorials - ArbiTrack Basics
--

 This tutorial will go through the basics of using Kudan's ArbiTrack class.
 This will lead on from our tutorial which described how to add content to a marker.
 If you have not already set up a project where you place content onto a marker, we suggest you check it out before going any further.

 For this sample we have used:

-* Model 	: ben.armodel / ben.jet
+- Model : ben.armodel / ben.jet
-* Model Texture : bigBenTexture.png
+- Model Texture : bigBenTexture.png
-* Target Node : target.png
+- Target Node : target.png

 Which can all be downloaded [here](assets.zip).

-###Initial Setup
+## Initial Setup

 Before you can use ArbiTrack you will need to set up an Android/iOS project with an ARActivity/ARCameraViewController.

-###Initialise ArbiTrack And Gyro Placer
+### Initialise ArbiTrack And Gyro Placer

 ArbiTrack and the Gyro placer will need to be initialised before they can be used.
 As ArbiTrack and Gyro placer are singletons they can be called using getInstance from anywhere in the program.
 The gyro placer uses your device’s gyro to position a node and ArbiTrack locks your model in place instantly, by keeping track of arbitrary feature points.